 AWS NAT Gateway Is Draining Your Budget — Here Are the Cheaper Alternatives

-This article is a practical breakdown of what NAT Gateway actually costs, and four concrete alternatives that can cut that line item dramatically.
-Real numbers, not ballpark estimates.
-If you’re running any workload where Lambda functions, ECS tasks, or EC2 instances need to reach AWS services from a private subnet, you’re almost certainly overpaying right now.
+So here’s a practical breakdown of what NAT Gateway actually costs, plus four concrete alternatives that can cut that line item dramatically.
+Real numbers.
+Not ballpark estimates.
+If you’re running Lambda functions, ECS tasks, or EC2 instances that need to reach AWS services from a private subnet, you’re almost certainly overpaying right now.

 Why NAT Gateway Costs Surprise Everyone

-The pricing structure is the reason nobody sees it coming.
-NAT Gateway charges you on two dimensions: an hourly rate per gateway, and a per-gigabyte data processing fee on top of that.
+The pricing structure is why nobody sees it coming.
+NAT Gateway hits you on two dimensions simultaneously: an hourly rate per gateway, and a per-gigabyte data processing fee on top of that.
+Neither one is enormous on its own.
+Together, they add up fast.

-The current rates in us-east-1 are $0.045 per NAT Gateway hour and $0.045 per GB of data processed.
+Current rates in us-east-1 — $0.045 per NAT Gateway hour and $0.045 per GB processed.
 Run the math for a month.
-One NAT Gateway runs about $32.40 in hourly charges alone ($0.045 × 720 hours).
-Add the data processing fee and you’re at roughly $37.96 per month per gateway before you’ve moved a single meaningful byte of application traffic.
+One NAT Gateway costs about $32.40 in hourly charges alone ($0.045 × 720 hours).
+Add data processing and you’re at roughly $37.96 per month per gateway before you’ve pushed a single meaningful byte of application traffic through it.

 Here’s where startups get caught.
-AWS Well-Architected Framework recommends deploying resources across multiple availability zones for resilience.
-That’s genuinely good advice.
-But most people implement this pattern — private subnets in three AZs, one NAT Gateway per AZ — without thinking hard about the cost multiplier.
-Three NAT Gateways means three times the hourly fee.
-At 500GB of data processed per month across those three gateways, you’re looking at something like this:
+The AWS Well-Architected Framework recommends deploying across multiple availability zones for resilience — genuinely good advice.
+But most teams implement the standard pattern without thinking hard about the cost multiplier: private subnets in three AZs, one NAT Gateway per AZ.
+Three gateways means three times the hourly fee.
+At 500GB of data processed per month across all three, the numbers look like this:

-Round up for minor variance and you’re past $140 a month easily.
-That’s not a catastrophic number for a funded startup.
-But here’s what stings: a huge percentage of that data processing fee is often traffic going to S3 or DynamoDB.
+Round up for minor variance and you’re past $140 easily.
+Not catastrophic for a funded startup — but here’s what actually stings.
+A huge percentage of that data processing fee is often traffic going to S3 or DynamoDB.
 Services that don’t need to go through NAT Gateway at all.

 Gateway VPC Endpoints — Free for S3 and DynamoDB

-Probably should have opened with this section, honestly.
+I’m burying the lede a bit — sorry.
 Gateway VPC Endpoints are completely free.
 No hourly charge, no data processing fee, nothing.
-And for most startups, traffic to S3 and DynamoDB represents the largest single chunk of what’s flowing through NAT Gateway.
+And for most startups, traffic to S3 and DynamoDB represents the largest single chunk of what’s flowing through NAT Gateway anyway.

 Setting Up a Gateway VPC Endpoint for S3